Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Ultraviolet consistency and the origin of the vector mass

+where the maximum value is reached near the minimum of $\W$.
+Requiring perturbative control of the gauge sector throughout the oscillation therefore imposes the condition

-{On the perturbative tuned branch $\epsilon_i\lesssim1$, Eq.~\eqref{eq:pertcontrol} is typically mild for weak or moderately strong dark gauge couplings.
-It nevertheless represents a genuine ultraviolet consistency condition and should be checked together with the resonance dynamics rather than assumed \cite{Fabbrichesi:2020,Cline:2024,Adshead:2023}.}
+On the perturbative tuned branch, where $\epsilon_i\lesssim1$, this constraint is generally mild for weakly or moderately coupled dark sectors.
+Nevertheless, it represents a genuine ultraviolet consistency requirement and must be checked independently of the resonance dynamics \cite{Fabbrichesi:2020,Ozsoy:2023,Capanelli:2024runaway,Capanelli:2024gpp,Adshead:2023}.